-Prerequisites: NUTR 1102, 1103, CHEM 2401 and completion of 15.0 units of university credit, or permission of the instructor
+Prerequisites: NUTR 1102, 1103, 2204, CHEM 2401 and completion of 15.0 units of university credit, or

 A study of the principles of food product development and the conditions that result in novel food production.
 Current and potential markets for novel food ingredients and health applications for reformulated and conceptually new food products are reviewed/discussed/explored.
 This course provides practical skills in food product development.
 Laboratory required